rivercam/app-of-apps/README.md

 # Customizing Upstream Helm Charts with Kustomize
 https://testingclouds.wordpress.com/2018/07/20/844/

+# ArgoCD Kustomizing Helm charts¶
+It's possible to render Helm charts with Kustomize.
+Doing so requires that you pass the --enable-helm flag to the kustomize build command.
+This flag is not part of the Kustomize options within Argo CD.
+If you would like to render Helm charts through Kustomize in an Argo CD application, you have two options:
+You can either create a custom plugin, or modify the argocd-cm ConfigMap to include the --enable-helm flag globally for all Kustomize applications:

+apiVersion: v1
+kind: ConfigMap
+metadata:
+  name: argocd-cm
+  namespace: argocd
+data:
+  kustomize.buildOptions: --enable-helm

 # ArgoCD Example Apps

 This repository contains example applications for demoing ArgoCD functionality.
 Feel free